 Currently, there is no proven treatment to restore normal function to a woman's ovaries.1,2 But there are treatments for some of the symptoms of POI, as well as treatments and behaviors to reduce health risks and conditions associated with POI.

-Select a link below to learn more about common treatments for POI and its associated conditions.
+Select one of the following topics to learn more about common treatments for POI and its associated conditions.

 HRT is the most common treatment for women with POI.
 It gives the body the estrogen and other hormones that the ovaries are not making.
 HRT improves sexual health and decreases the risks for cardiovascular disease (including heart attacks, stroke, and high blood pressure) and osteoporosis.4

 If a woman with POI begins HRT, she is expected to start having regular periods again.
 In addition, HRT is expected to reduce other symptoms, such as hot flashes and night sweats, and help maintain bone health.1,5,6,7 HRT will not prevent pregnancy, and evidence suggests it might improve pregnancy rates for women with POI by lowering high levels of luteinizing hormone — which stimulates ovulation — to normal in some women.8